How much water does your garden need?

 It sure can be confusing, but it doesn’t have to be.
 There are some general rules of thumb to help you work it all out.

-Your garden needs about 10 mm of water each time you irrigate (you can work out how long to run your irrigation to reach 10mm by doing a catch can test) and about 30 mm of water over 7 days.
+Your garden needs about 10 mm of water each time it rains or you irrigate (you can work out how long to run your irrigation to reach 10mm by doing a catch can test) and about 30 mm of water over 7 days.

 Wet Season and Build Up